tristanlukens/tristanlukens.com/README.md

 ## Trello board

 I use Trello (at least for now) to track progress.
-The board's public: [https://trello.com/b/72mOwWg2/tristanlukenscom](https://trello.com/b/72mOwWg2/tristanlukenscom).
+The board will be present for this meeting: [https://trello.com/b/72mOwWg2/tristanlukenscom](https://trello.com/b/72mOwWg2/tristanlukenscom).

 ## License + author